Skip to content

 What does the nitrite parameter on a urine test strip indicate?
 Plus

 Normally, no nitrite is detectable in urine.
 The most common pathogens of urinary tract infections, such as Escherichia coli and most other urinary pathogens, convert nitrate ingested with food into nitrite.
 Detection in urine is suitable for the early detection and prevention of recurrent urinary tract infections.
+Nitrite is produced when bacteria in the urinary tract convert nitrate.
+A positive test result is a typical indication of a urinary tract infection.

 What does the parameter leukocytes (white blood cells) on a urine test strip indicate?
 Plus